getappmap/appmap-python/README.md

 ### pytest

-Note that you must install the dependencies contained in [requirements-test.txt](requirements-test.txt) before running tests.
+Note that you must install the dependencies contained in [requirements-dev.txt](requirements-dev.txt) before running tests.
 See the explanation in [pyproject.toml](pyproject.toml) for details.

+Additionally, the tests currently require that you set `APPMAP=true`.
+You can either run `pytest` with `appmap-python` (see [tox.ini](tox.ini)), or you can explicitly set the environment variable.

 [pytest](https://docs.pytest.org/en/stable/) for testing: